ryco117/distort-server/docs/README.md

         - Return: message object; details of the enqueued outgoing message
 	* **DELETE** - Leave group
 	    - Action: leaves the group `group-name`
-	    - Return: JSON object; an object containing only the field `message` set to a success string
+	    - Return: server-message object; server-message containing a success string
 * **/groups/:group-name/:index-start/[:index-end]**
 	* **GET** - Read messages from conversation within range specified by `index-start` and optionally `index-end`, inclusively.
 End defaults to the last index in the database
         - Additional request headers: